The European Antitrust Review 2015 • Section 4: Country chapters

 Anti-competitive practices committed directly or indirectly through the intermediary of a subsidiary situated outside the French territory are also expressly included within the scope of the prohibition.

-The Council found that repeated and frequent exchanges of sensitive price information had been taking place between motorway service station operators – that is, service stations had been exchanging information by telephone on the price charged for different types of fuel several times a week and had been transmitting that information to their respective head offices.
+The Council found that repeat and frequent exchanges of sensitive price information had been taking place between motorway service station operators – that is, service stations had been exchanging information by telephone on the price charged for different types of fuel several times a week and had been transmitting that information to their respective head offices.

 This information had allegedly been used to determine the prices charged by operators on French motorways that, in line with previous decisions by the European Commission, was identified as a separate market.
 As a result, prices had converged to a higher level than that which would have otherwise prevailed.
 The Council emphasised that these practices were particularly serious in the light of: